awsdocs/amazon-sagemaker-developer-guide/doc_source/API_HyperParameterTrainingJobDefinition.md

 ## Contents<a name="API_HyperParameterTrainingJobDefinition_Contents"></a>

  **AlgorithmSpecification**   <a name="SageMaker-Type-HyperParameterTrainingJobDefinition-AlgorithmSpecification"></a>
-The [HyperParameterAlgorithmSpecification](API_HyperParameterAlgorithmSpecification.md) object that specifies the algorithm to use for the training jobs that the tuning job launches\.
+The [HyperParameterAlgorithmSpecification](API_HyperParameterAlgorithmSpecification.md) object that specifies the resource algorithm to use for the training jobs that the tuning job launches\.
 Type: [HyperParameterAlgorithmSpecification](API_HyperParameterAlgorithmSpecification.md) object
 Required: Yes

+ **EnableInterContainerTrafficEncryption**   <a name="SageMaker-Type-HyperParameterTrainingJobDefinition-EnableInterContainerTrafficEncryption"></a>
+To encrypt all communications between ML compute instances in distributed training, choose `True`\.
+Encryption provides greater security for distributed training, but training might take longer\.
+How long it takes depends on the amount of communication between compute instances, especially if you use a deep learning algorithm in distributed training\.
+Type: Boolean
+Required: No

+ **EnableNetworkIsolation**   <a name="SageMaker-Type-HyperParameterTrainingJobDefinition-EnableNetworkIsolation"></a>
+Isolates the training container\.
+No inbound or outbound network calls can be made, except for calls between peers within a training cluster for distributed training\.
+If network isolation is used for training jobs that are configured to use a VPC, Amazon SageMaker downloads and uploads customer data and model artifacts through the specified VPC, but the training container does not have network access\.
+The Semantic Segmentation built\-in algorithm does not support network isolation\.
+Type: Boolean
+Required: No

  **InputDataConfig**   <a name="SageMaker-Type-HyperParameterTrainingJobDefinition-InputDataConfig"></a>
 An array of [Channel](API_Channel.md) objects that specify the input for the training jobs that the tuning job launches\.
 Type: Array of [Channel](API_Channel.md) objects
 Array Members: Minimum number of 1 item\.
 Maximum number of 8 items\.
-Required: Yes
+Required: No

  **OutputDataConfig**   <a name="SageMaker-Type-HyperParameterTrainingJobDefinition-OutputDataConfig"></a>
 Specifies the path to the Amazon S3 bucket where you store model artifacts from the training jobs that the tuning job launches\.